 5 Important Tips When Cooking Soba Noodles

 - Prepare a large pot filled with plenty of water.
-Even you’re cooking for one person!
+Even if you’re cooking for one person!

 - Separate the dried noodles when adding to the boiling water.